ciencialatitud0/EPIC_3/_sources/info/Dorothy_Coding_Challenge.md

 - The selection of the 10 participating teams will be based on a blind evaluation of the motivation letters and statements of python programming experience.
 Diversity criteria will also be considered.

 - The assessment of the winning teams will be based on the average of the scores submitted by a revision panel of experts, who will blindly review the codes and be instructed to evaluate: i) solution correctness, ii) code performance, and iii) code design and user friendliness.

+## A contest to honour Dorothy Johnson Vaughan:

+Dorothy Johnson Vaughan (September 20, 1910 – November 10, 2008) was an American mathematician and human computer who worked for the National Advisory Committee for Aeronautics (NACA), and NASA, at Langley Research Center in Hampton, Virginia.
+In 1949, she became acting supervisor of the West Area Computers, the first African-American woman to receive a promotion and supervise a group of staff at the center.
+She later was promoted officially to the position of supervisor.
+During her 28-year career, Vaughan prepared for the introduction of computers in the early 1960s by teaching herself and her staff the Fortran programming language.
+She later headed the programming section of the Analysis and Computation Division (ACD) at Langley.